Himanshu49Gaur/Cuvolve/README.md

 Through these implementations, Cuvolve highlights how CUDA memory models and thread block optimizations impact the speed and efficiency of convolution operations in real-world GPU-accelerated applications.

 ---

+## Features

+- Parallelized 2D convolution using CUDA kernels
+- Shared memory optimization for performance boost
+- Constant memory for filter storage
+- Timing and performance benchmarking
+- Scalable design for different image sizes and filters
+- Supports both grayscale and RGB images (depending on configuration)

+---